Almost toric presentations of symplectic log Calabi-Yau pairs: Abstract

 \section{Abstract}

-It's known (\cite{symington}) that the union of fibers over elliptic singularities of an almost toric fibered (ATF) symplectic four-manifold gives a symplectic log Calabi-Yau (LCY) divisor.
-In this note, we show the converse also holds: any symplectic log Calabi-Yau divisor can be realized as the boundary divisor of an almost toric fibration.
-This realization is canonical once we choose an extra data called the framing on the space of LCY.
-This is achieved by considering the symplectic analogue of the toric model used by \cite{GHK} in the algebraic geometrical settings.
+It is known (\cite{symington}) that the union of fibers over elliptic singularities of an almost toric fibered (ATF) closed symplectic four-manifold forms a symplectic log Calabi-Yau (LCY) divisor.
+In this paper, we show the converse: any symplectic LCY divisor can be realized as the boundary divisor of an ATF.
+For divisors in elliptic ruled surfaces, this realization occurs over the Möbius strip; for divisors in rational surfaces, the realization occurs over the disk and becomes canonical once we choose an additional datum, called the framing, on the space of LCYs in rational surfaces.
+The construction for rational surfaces is achieved by considering the symplectic analogue of the toric model used in algebraic geometry (\cite{GHK}), which motivates the introduction of a new combinatorial object that we call the bitten Delzant polygon.